 This past year the emergency response and evacuation procedures were tested at a joint evacuation tabletop exercise that was held with the University of Illinois.
-The exercise was carried out on September 27, 2019 from 0800-1200 hours, held at the Illinois Fire Service Institute.
-It involved local police, fire, EMS, and other emergency response agencies (both governmental and NGO).
+The exercise was carried out on September 21st, 2021, from 0900-1100 hours, held virtually.
+It involved both Parkland and University of Illinois police representatives and administrators.
 The test was announced ahead of time.

-Sex and Gender-Based Discrimination, Harassment, and Violence Parkland College Sex-Based Misconduct Policy
+Sex and Gender-Based Discrimination, Harassment, and Violence Parkland College Sex-Based Misconduct Policy includes sexual orientation and gender-related identity.

-Parkland College is committed to maintaining a safe and healthy educational and employment environment that is free from discrimination, harassment and other misconduct on the basis of sex, which includes sexual orientation and gender-related identity.
 The College prohibits all forms of sex-based misconduct, including but not limited to sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, and stalking [See Appendix D for definitions].
 The College also prohibits discrimination and harassment on the basis of sex, sexual orientation, gender-related identity and expression, pregnancy, and parental status under its Policy 8.26 Harassment/Discrimination - Students and Policy 3.02 Harassment/Discrimination - Employees.